maxjacobson/film_snob/README.md

 ## Code Style

-Run `bundle exec rake style` to confirm the codebase is looking stylish.
+Run `bundle exec rubocop` to confirm the codebase is looking stylish.

 ## Continous Integration

-Run `bundle exec rake ci` to run both the tests and the style checks, which will be run on Travis; both should pass to have a green build.
+Run `bundle exec rake` to run both the tests and the style checks, which will be run on Travis; both should pass to have a green build.

 ## Questions?